NerdParker/Song-Popularity/README.md

 ### Lyric Sentiment Analysis:
+The lyric sentiment analysis work can be found in `Practicum BB Lyric Sentiment Analysis.ipynb` in the `Jupyter Notebooks` folder as well as the respective python files in the `Python files` folder.

 ### Billboard Toppers LDA Topic Modeling and UMAP Clustering:
+The LDA Topic Modeling and UMAP Clustering work can be found in `Practicum BB LDA Topic Modeling.ipynb` in the `Jupyter Notebooks` folder as well as the respective python files in the `Python files` folder.

 ### Million-song Subset Machine Learning Models:
+The million-song subset machine learning models work can be found in `Practicum MSD ML Models.ipynb` in the `Jupyter Notebooks` folder as well as the respective python files in the `Python files` folder.

 ### Conclusions: